-2.3.2 The EU's Free Trade Agreements with ASEAN Members: Implications for Myanmar
+2.3.2 The European Union's free trade agreements with ASEAN members: Implications for Myanmar

-In addition to the erosion of preferential margin outlined in the preceding section ASEAN non-LDC Members, namely Singapore, Thailand, Vietnam, Indonesia, Philippines and Malaysia have started the negotiating process or have finalized FTAs with the EU.
-The EU-Vietnam FTA and EU-Singapore FTAs are expected to be ratified in 2019.
-When these FTAs are ratified, these ASEAN countries, mostly Vietnam, will become direct competitors with Myanmar for investors seeking duty-free access to the European market.
+In addition to the erosion of preferential margin outlined in the preceding section, non-LDC members of ASEAN, namely Singapore, Thailand, Viet Nam, Indonesia, the Philippines and Malaysia, have started the negotiating process46 or have finalized FTAs with the European Union.
+The European Union - Viet Nam FTA will enter into force on August 2020 and European Union - Singapore FTA47 entered into force in November 201948.
+When these FTAs are ratified, these ASEAN countries, mostly Viet Nam, will become direct competitors with Myanmar for investors seeking duty-free access to the European market.
 In addition, two facts must be taken into account:

-- 1) Once the FTAs with the EU are ratified, the ASEAN countries will no longer be eligible under the GSP scheme after a transition period of two years and consequently their inputs may no longer be used by Myanmar under ASEAN cumulation. - 2) Once the FTAs with the EU are concluded, these ASEAN countries will be progressively able to cumulate among themselves while Myanmar and other ASEAN LDCs will not be able to cumulate with them.
+- (a) Once the FTAs with the European Union are ratified, the ASEAN countries will no longer be eligible under the GSP scheme after a transition period of two years and consequently their inputs may no longer be used by Myanmar under ASEAN cumulation. - (b) Once the FTAs with the European Union are concluded, these ASEAN countries will be progressively able to cumulate among themselves while Myanmar and other ASEAN LDCs will not be able to cumulate with them.
 This is almost the reverse of the present situation.
-Ultimately, ASEAN cumulation under EBA will be progressively reduced to ASEAN LDCs cumulation with little to no value in terms of availability of intermediate inputs to manufacture finished products for exports to the EU.
+Ultimately, ASEAN cumulation under